 Digital assistants are one of the best examples of how IUI is enabling better UX.

-However, there are many other applications where a UI is still part of the situation.
+However, there are many other applications where an intelligence interface design is still part of the situation.

 Any user that interacts with software platforms probably deals with changes to the UI regularly.
 One day, a button is at the top then it moves to the side and so on.
 Constant changes don’t always improve UX.
 Changes should be purposeful and enhanced by AI.
 In fact, an ever-shifting UI could reduce adoption.